 If you have already booked your hotel and your tickets to the Alhambra, the next step is to do the same in a restaurant in the city so that when you leave the tour of the monument you do not have to live an odyssey in rush hour trying to get a free table in a touristy area like this.

-So you don't have to look for a place in a good restaurant at the last minute with the stress that this entails, in the article Where to eat near the Alhambra you will see some proposals where you can eat great very close to the palatine city and with wonderful views.
+So you do not have to look for a good restaurant at the last minute with the stress that this entails, in the article Where to eat near the Alhambra you will see some proposals where you can eat great very close to the palatine city and with wonderful views.

 What other places to see in Granada?

-Granada is the dream land for many travelers to enjoy an unforgettable getaway.
+Granada is the land dreamed by many travelers to enjoy an unforgettable getaway.

 A charming city to which many fall for the lively atmosphere that permeates its streets and bars, for the warmth of its people and, of course, for the beautiful historical and cultural heritage that treasures the fruit of the passage of different peoples who over the centuries have left their mark here.